 HIIT, or high-intensity interval training is known as one of the best ways to exercise for people who are short on time and want to have a very effective workout without having to spend two hours at the gym.
 It basically consists of alternating between exercises that spike your heart rate and then let it come down.
 You work out hard, then you slow down, then you go hard again, and so on.
-You can do it at the gym if you sit on a stationary bike or run on the treadmill, and if you aren’t sure how to start you can take a look at these programs here and here.
+You can do it at the gym if you sit on a stationary bike or run on the treadmill or do a high-intensity training session in or outdoors for example.

 Nothing can make you quite as lean as swimming can, and it’s the best kind of exercise you can do because it targets practically every single muscle in your body.
 It’s also quite fun and most people really enjoy it, so if you have an indoor pool nearby or are soon going on a beach vacation, make full use of it and swim every day.

 Jump rope looks like a silly thing, but you can actually burn 200 calories in only ten minutes if you use it right.
 You can always use it for five minutes as a way to warm up before other exercises, but you can definitely make it into a whole 20-minute workout.